 - 4-5 Green Chilies

-- 4 Tbsp.
+- 4 tablespoon.
 Mustard Oil (No other Oil can give the Typical Aroma to this dish)

-- 1 Tsp.
+- 1 teaspoon.
 Red Chili Powder (preferably Kashmiri Red Chilli) (Optional)

 - Clean Fish chunks carefully and rub little Salt and Turmeric Powder to the Fish pieces and leave those for 10 minutes.